5 WAYS TO LEVERAGE YOUR HOME’S EQUITY

 But beware.
 Don’t go climbing out of debt only to pile it on again.
 A pitfall of leveraging home equity to eliminate debt is that repayment isn’t the result of smarter spending habits often needed to break debt cycles.

 A home equity loan or line of credit can be a good way to fund your child’s post-secondary education.
 One of the benefits?
-Potentially securing a lower interest rate than other student loan options.
+Potentially securing a lower interest rate compared to other student loan options.
 However, it’s always wise to explore all options for student loans and understand their terms.
 Defaulting on a student loan might mean having to rebuild your credit score, but doing so on your home equity loan can result in losing the roof over your head.

 Consider exploring a blended approach to paying for your kid’s education, taking advantage of a Registered Education Savings Plan (RESP), education-specific government incentives like the Canada Education Savings Grant, in addition leveraging home equity.

 Exercise caution here.
-While investment properties can be lucrative, using home equity to invest in real estate carries risk with no guarantees of seeing decent returns - you can’t be certain that any property will bring in more than what you put into it.
+While investment properties can be lucrative, using home equity to invest in real estate carries risk with no guarantees of securing decent returns - you can’t be certain that any property will bring in more than what you put into it.

-If you decide to use equity to invest in real estate be sure to consult knowledgeable investment advisors and real estate professionals.
+If you decide to use equity to invest in real estate, be sure to consult knowledgeable investment advisors and real estate professionals.

 Having access to the money your home equity affords comes with temptations and should be handled responsibly.